flyway/flywaydb.org/documentation/configuration/parameters/defaultSchema.md

 ## Description
 The default schema managed by Flyway.
 This schema will be the one containing the [schema history table](/documentation/concepts/migrations#schema-history-table).
+If specified, it _must_ be a member of the [schemas](/documentation/configuration/parameters/schemas) configuration parameter.

 This schema will also be the default for the database connection (provided the database supports this concept).

 ## Default
 If [schemas](/documentation/configuration/parameters/schemas) is specified, the first schema in that list.
+Otherwise, the database's default schema.

 ## Usage